MSc Health Psychology (incorporating PG Cert/PG Dip)

 Why choose this course?

-- Our MSc Health Psychology follows the core curriculum for the British Psychological Society stage one training in health psychology, which, with stage two postgraduate training, equips you for practice as a registered health psychologist with the Health and Care Professions Council (HCPC).
+- Our MSc Health Psychology follows the core curriculum for the British Psychological Society (BPS) Stage One training in health psychology, which, with Stage Two postgraduate training, equips you for practice as a Registered Health Psychologist with the Health and Care Professions Council (HCPC).
+Completion of Stage two training or a PhD in Psychology also allows you to become a Chartered Psychologist with the BPS and a full member of the Division of Health Psychology.

-- You'll have the opportunity to undertake empirical research within the field of health psychology.
+- You'll be trained in advanced research methods applied to health psychology and have the opportunity to undertake empirical research within the field of health psychology.

 Start date: September (full time or part time) or January (part time only)